Please enable JS

 CEMACS EXPERIMENT

-We constructed an instrumented platform in the tropical coastal location at the Centre for Marine and Coastal Studies (CEMACS) of Universiti Sains Malaysia.
+We constructed an eddy covariance tower on a platform, called the Muka Head station (MY-MKH) in the tropical coastal location at the Centre for Marine and Coastal Studies (CEMACS) of Universiti Sains Malaysia.
 CEMACS is situated in the national forest reserve on the tropical coast of Pulau Pinang, Malaysia.

 We provide updated plots of half-hourly 24-hour flux and weather data in the link in the navigation bar.
 Please contact us to inquire about our work or request data by e-mail or by visiting Yusri Yusup's website.